crcadwell/cadwell2020/README.md

 General Organization of the Code
 ================================

 For quantitative analysis of clones and connectivity data, we used the [DataJoint](https://github.com/datajoint) data management framework implemented in Matlab, which utilizes a relational database model for organizing, populating, and querying data.

 Analysis of gene expression data was performed using packages previously developed in R Bioconductor.

 Modeling of the cortical circuit was done in Python.

+For efficiency, the data were also stored at different stages of analysis as .mat or .csv files.

 Individual analysis steps
 -------------------------

 ###

 ###